shuai-xu/flink/docs/dev/table/common.md

 #### Row

 The `Row` data type supports an arbitrary number of fields and fields with `null` values.
-Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` or `DataSet` into a `Table`.
+Field names can be specified via a `RowTypeInfo` or when converting a `Row` `DataStream` into a `Table`.
 The row type supports mapping of fields by position and by name.
 Fields can be renamed by providing names for all fields (mapping based on position) or selected individually for projection/ordering/renaming (mapping based on name).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">